MindRove/NaviFlame/README.md

 ## Unity Visualization

 ### Description
-The Unity application is designed to visualize the gestures detected by the `naviFlame` system.
+The Unity application is designed to visualize the gestures detected by the `NaviFlame` system.
 It connects to the same socket used for data transmission and provides a real-time display of the gestures as 3D animations.

 ### Running the Unity Application
-1. Decompress the zip file into a folder of your choice (e.g., naviFlame_unity_visualizer/).
+1. Decompress the zip file into a folder of your choice (e.g., NaviFlame_unity_visualizer/).
-2. Inside the decompressed folder, locate the naviFlame_visualizer.exe file and run it to start the Unity application.
+2. Inside the decompressed folder, locate the NaviFlame_visualizer.exe file and run it to start the Unity application.
-3. Ensure that the Unity application is run prior to the  naviFlame.
+3. Ensure that the Unity application is run prior to the  NaviFlame.
 The visualizer will automatically connect to the socket and display the gestures real-time.

 ---
 ## Contact